KonnorRogers/diff-view-element/docs/src/_documentation/components/diff-view-element.md

 ### Preserving whitespace

-Whitespace can be preserved by using `preserve-whitespace` which will also preserve leading / trailing new lines.
+Whitespace can be preserved by using `preserve-whitespace` which will also preserve leading / trailing new lines as well as disable "dedenting" of the strings.

 <light-preview
   preview-mode="shadow-dom"